Judith Ford

 Judith Anne Ford Nash (née Ford; born December 26, 1949) is a retired teacher who was Miss America 1969.
-Judith Anne Ford moved to Belvidere, Illinois at age three with her parents and brother.
+Judith Anne Ford moved to Belvidere, Illinois, at age three with her parents and brother.
 In 1968 she won the title of Miss Boone County, held at the Boone County Fairgrounds.
 She also worked as a lifeguard at the city's public pool and was a swimming instructor during this time.

 Pageantry

 Ford qualified to compete in the Miss America pageant by winning first the title of Miss Boone County and then the Miss Illinois 1968 pageant.
 Ford was a world-class trampolinist at the time of the pageant, and used her skills on the trampoline for her performance in the talent portion of the competition—the only Miss America contestant ever to compete using the trampoline.

-Ford had won the Miss Illinois Teenager Pageant while she attended Belvidere High School, in Belvidere, Illinois.
+Ford attended Belvidere High School, in Belvidere, Illinois.
 After graduating from high school, she spent her freshman year of college at the University of Louisiana at Lafayette, (then called the University of Southwestern Louisiana), to train under the expertise of trampoline coach Jeff Hennessy.